Sherman C. Bishop: Legacy

 After Bishop's death, his specimen collections were acquired by major institutions.
 The Museum of Natural History in New York received over 21,000 spider specimens.
 The Field Museum in Chicago obtained his salamander collection, which was so extensive it required two railroad boxcars for transport and necessitated floor reinforcement in the storage area.

-Bishop is also commemorated in the scientific names of two species of salamanders: Ambystoma bishopi and Cryptobranchus bishopi.
+Bishop is commemorated in the scientific names of two species of salamanders: Ambystoma bishopi and Cryptobranchus bishopi.
+He was also commemorated in the naming of a rare species of widow spider endemic to Florida: Latrodectus bishopi.

 In October 2023, the Nature Sanctuary Society of Western New York dedicated a preserve in his honor, known as the Sherman C. Bishop Preserve.